surenderdev/kafka_weatherapp/README.md

 # 🌤️ Real-Time Weather App

-## Overview
 A Python-based Streamlit web application for fetching and displaying real-time weather data.
 This app integrates Kafka for data streaming, PostgreSQL for database management, and Streamlit for an interactive UI.
 Users can input a city name to retrieve weather details, which are dynamically displayed in the app.

-In this app, multithreading is implemented to perform multiple background tasks without blocking the main application.
+## In this app, multithreading is implemented to perform multiple background tasks without blocking the main application.
 ---
 ## Features
 - **Real-Time Weather Updates**: Fetches live weather data for cities entered by the user.